vitarb/gzset/README.md

 the roadmap, but we have **parked the GPU work** while we finish a solid, CPU‑only reference implementation.

+The module uses Valkey’s allocator so memory stats and maxmemory policies work as expected.

 ---

 ## Why a B‑tree?